SantiOlvera/Tareas-SOM/README.md

 from orders o
 where (o.ship_country ='Mexico' or o.ship_country='Argentina' or o.ship_country='Venezuela' or o.ship_country='Brazil') and shipped_date is  null;

-7)Qué órdenes no van a LATAM?
+7) Qué órdenes no van a LATAM?

 select o.order_id
 from orders o